Last updated on September 20th, 2023 at 05:55 am

 You will walk on the remains of what used to be the city’s fortification to keep the city and its people safe back in the day.
 And make your way to your next stop, the Park Bastion

-Parc Des bastions – Bastions Park
+Parc Des Bastions – Bastions Park

 Under the Treille Promenade, Bastions Park, originally called “Belle Promenade”, was built in 1720 to allow the city’s inhabitants to walk within the fortification.